- Birth Date: December 31, 1993

 - Tony Palmer, Race Engineer

-- Marcos Castro , Race Engineer
+- Marcos Castro , Shock Technician

-- Daniel Lynch, Interior/Rear Mechanic
+- Ben Gitlin, Interior/Rear Mechanic

 - Brett McCutcheon, Mechanic

-- Gregory Sorber, Truck Driver
+- Gregory Sorber, Hauler Driver

 - Ryan Flores, Front Tire Changer